-The husband can do it at home with his Church Family as often as he’s led to.
+The husband can do it at home with his Church Family, even during a regular dinner, as often as he’s led to.
 The macro Church can have communion as often as the congregants and their Overseer are led to.

 The HOLY SPIRIT is the One conducting the orchestra.
 Follow His lead.

 “The Spirit of truth… he will guide you into all the truth.
 He will not speak on his own; he will speak only what he hears…” John 16:13